Skip to content

 An ISVA will then get in touch with you in whatever way you prefer to be contacted.
 They will discuss with you in more detail as to what they do and what they can offer.

 If you decide you would like the service, you will typically meet every four weeks.
-This can either be at our offices in Alfreton or Derby, or your ISVA will book a room if you cannot get to either of these venues.
+This can either be at our offices in Ripley or Buxton, or your ISVA will book a room if you cannot get to either of these venues.
 It will normally be a local children’s centre or GP surgery etc. For children using the service the CHISVA can meet them in school.

 What if I haven’t reported to the police?